vedantpalit/WellDunn/README.md

 ## Citation

-**If you happen to use our repository for your work, you can cite by:**
+**If you find our repository useful for your work, you can cite by:**

 ```bibtex
 @article{mohammadi2024welldunn,